Original illustration (schematic): a generic Clydeside industrial riverfront used as the article header image.

 Clydeside's aviation legacy lies in systems thinking: integrating materials, logistics, people, and processes to deliver at scale.
 Post‑war, that capability seeded precision engineering businesses and informed later aerospace participation.
 The enduring lesson is strategic: regional industrial ecosystems can be aimed at national outcomes when competences are mapped, mobilised, and managed.

-The comprehensive documentation provided in Charles E. MacKay's Clydeside Aviation Volume One: The Great War and Beardmore Aviation ensures that this remarkable transformation is preserved for future generations.
+MacKay's Clydeside Aviation Volume One: The Great War and Beardmore Aviation ensures that this remarkable transformation is preserved for future generations.

 The connection between Clydeside's shipbuilding heritage and aviation manufacturing demonstrates the continuity of Scottish engineering excellence.
 From shipbuilding to aviation production, Scottish manufacturers adapted existing capabilities to new challenges, creating a unique aviation manufacturing ecosystem that contributed significantly to British air power.